JastonChamp/CVCwords/README.md

 - A modern browser with JavaScript enabled.
 - Speakers or headphones to hear the sound assets.

+## Customization

+The **Customize** panel lets you tailor the game to your needs.
+You can:

+- Choose a **Word Type** (CVC, CCVC, CVCC, CCVCC, digraphs, extended, or silent E).
+- Limit spins to a particular **Focus Vowel** or use all vowels.
+- Switch between several **Themes** like Space Adventure or High Contrast.

+All selections are saved in your browser's `localStorage` so your preferences persist the next time you open the page.

+## Keyboard Shortcuts

+- **S** – Spin for a new word
+- **R** – Repeat the current word
+- **H** – Hear a hint

+## Tutorial Modal

+The first visit triggers a short tutorial explaining the controls.
+You can skip or complete it, and the choice is remembered via `localStorage`.
+Clear the `wordSpinnerPrefs` and `hasSeenTutorial` keys to view the tutorial again.
 ## Audio Assets

 The repository contains numerous .mp3 files used for letter pronunciations and sound effects during gameplay.